-All vendors are required to submit current copies of any permits and licenses applicable to the sale of your products with The Food Trust Farmers Market Program Food Vendor Application 2023 ("Application").
-Proof of insurance must also be submitted at the time of the application.
-Copies of these documents must also be carried with the vendor or the vendor's staff to each market where the vendor sells.
+All vendors are required to submit current copies of any permits and licenses applicable to the sale of your products with The Food Trust Farmers Market Program Food Vendor Application ("Application").
+Copies of these documents also should be carried with the vendor or the vendor's staff to each market where the vendor sells.
 Meat and poultry vendors must provide names of processing facilities used and may be asked to provide documentation of transactions for processing services.